-Sleeping rooms are provided to IHN guest families at the physical facilities of one of the 36 faith-based congregations for a week at a time.
-IHN also provides a Day Center and case management to help with finding jobs, setting up social services, resolving financial issues, and finding affordable housing.
+Interfaith Hospitality Network provides sleeping rooms to families at one of the 36 faith-based congregations for a week at a time.
+A Day Center and case management is available to help with finding jobs, setting up social services, resolving financial issues, and finding affordable housing.

 Partners in Housing provides homeless families and individuals with one year of transitional housing, during which time they also participate in intensive supportive services, including case management, life skills training, and budget counseling.